jwplayer/jwplayer/CONTRIBUTING.md

 ### How Do I Submit A (Good) Feature Request?

 Feature suggestions are initially tracked as [GitHub issues](https://guides.github.com/features/issues/).
-Once the finer details of the feature are finalized, it is marked as `answered` and subsequently transferred to our internal backlog.
+Once any questions have been resolved, it is marked as `answered` and subsequently transferred to our internal backlog.
 Any additional updates to the request will be communicated via the initial issue and the issue may be reopened as needed.
+Please use the bullets below to format and guide your submission.

-* **Use a clear and descriptive title** for the issue to identify the suggestion.
+* **Title** Use a clear and descriptive title for the issue to identify the suggestion.
-* **Provide a step-by-step description of the suggested feature** in as many details as possible.
-* **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
-* **Explain why this feature would be useful** to most JW Player users and isn't something that can or should be implemented in a fork or using the API.
+* **Problem** Describe the problem you're trying to solve.
+Include the business goals driving this need.
+Explain why this feature would be useful to other JW Player users and isn't something that can or should be implemented in a fork or using the API.
+Please provide as much information as possible, as this is the most important section.
-* **List some other video players or applications where this feature exists.**
+* **Current solutions/workarounds** How would you solve these problems today, even partially?
+What have you already tried?
+You can also talk list some other video players or applications where this feature already exists.
+* **Proposed solutions (optional)** Feel free to make a specific suggestion of how you'd solve the problem.
+We love hearing suggestions, though we may not implement them literally.
+* **Resources** Links/additional materials section.
+Do you have any research on this ask?
+Can you point us to any relevant documentation or articles that will help us understand your request?

 ## Questions/Discussions
 We love to answer questions and talk with developers!
 Feel free to ask questions via [gitter](https://gitter.im/jwplayer/jwplayer?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge), the [video-dev-slack](https://video-dev.slack.com/messages/general/whats_new/), or by [creating an issue](https://github.com/jwplayer/jwplayer/issues/new) .
 And if you're in the NYC area, you can come and meet us and other video devs in the flesh  at the [Video Tech NYC Meetup](https://www.meetup.com/Video-Tech-NYC/).